Photo Study III

 However, again, read these sections a couple of times.
 Let the photos really sink in.

-Later, however, l tread deeper into the words and symbols mentioned above as I evaluate Haughwout’s analysis.
+Later, however, l tread deeper into the words and symbols mentioned above as I evaluate the analysis of Haughwout, our scholarly skeptic.

 Next post: “You Will Die!”